“Our legacy is to ensure our grandkids and their children enjoy vibrant Jewish lives and perpetuate Jewish values.”

 - Think about your community as if it were “one more child” to nurture into the future.

-- Use our Declaration of Intent form as a planning tool.
+- Use our Letter of Intent form as a planning tool.

 - Then envision the possibilities.
 What dreams would you like to fulfill?

 - Consider allocating a percentage of your estate to your community, rather than a specific dollar amount.
 Your legacy is about your values, not about the zeros.

 - Involve your children or other significant people in your life.
 Share and discuss your values now, so they know what is important to you.

 - Know that you can establish your legacy plan today, then revisit it and make changes later as your priorities or life circumstances shift.